What’s The Big Idea?

 - Invites a participant to read aloud the team’s mission statement -“Why we exist”(they have one, right?!)

 - Reviews the values and principles of the Agile Performance Appraisals Manifest.
-(I typically read the four value pairs and then distribute the principles on biz card sized slips, and have folks read them aloud.)
+(I typically read the four value pairs and then ask the participants to read the principles.)

 Step 2: Self Review